philippmossier/facerecognitionbrain/README.md

 * Create a Database with postgreSQL.
 * Refactor a Server with Controllers and advanced functions.
 * Connect API to a React App.
-* Deploy Server, Database, and Frontend React APP on Heroku
+* Deploy Server, Database, and Frontend React APP on Heroku.